 7. Alpine Trail, Oakridge

-More often than not, true cross country trails offer amazing views and scenery, but usually the cost is rugged terrain and grueling climbs.
-That’s not the case with this uber-popular x-country mountain biking trail, which features a shuttle service to the top.
+More often than not, true cross country trails offer amazing views and scenery, but usually, the cost is rugged terrain and grueling climbs.
+That’s not the case with this uber-popular x-country mountain biking trail, which features shuttle service to the top.

 From the peak, you’ll ride through huge meadows of wildflowers and forests of ancient trees as you navigate this trail.
 The views are amazing, but the highlight is the descent, which covers a whopping 16 miles and 6,500 feet.